robchendev/Guitardex/dynamic/audioProduction/0-example.md

 requirements: []
 ---

 This page is intended to test the before and after of a **bad EQ effect** applied to my [fingerstyle cover of Avid](https://www.youtube.com/watch?v=CuYhAiwoeDw).
+That is, when Bypass is "ON", better sounding audio should be playing.

 The appearance of this feature is currently very barebones, and will improve upon official release.